 The purpose of arresting a person on being suspected of having any connection with any unlawful activity is to continue with the investigation into that particular suspected activity.
-As has already been stated above, we are convinced that there were suspicious circumstances, namely; the opening of a bank account; withdrawing Rupees One Million and giving it to Abu Bakr against whom the investigation is still continuing.
-These circumstances in our view, would have been sufficient to raise some suspicion in the minds of the Police Officers who decided to arrest the Petitioner.
-Therefore, we are not inclined to accept the contention of the learned Counsel for the Petitioner that Horowpathana Police arbitrarily arrested the Petitioner.
+As has already been stated above, we are convinced that there were suspicious circumstances, namely; the Petitioner's ties with the afore-said Abu Bakr (against whom the investigation is still continuing) and participation in a lecture conducted by Zaharan.
+These circumstances in our view, would have been sufficient to raise some suspicion in the minds of the Police Officer who decided to arrest the Petitioner.
+Therefore, we are not inclined to accept the contentions of the learned

+Counsel for the Petitioner that Horowpathana Police arbitrarily arrested the Petitioner.
 Therefore, the Petitioner is not entitled to succeed with this Petition.